claudiob/star/README.md

 This is useful to let your users download the file, while preventing them from sharing the URL and having other (unauthenticated) users download it.

+To delete the file from S3, simply call `file.delete`.

 Options
 -------